mattjones0111/ShowInformationApi/README.md

 like CosmosDb, MongoDb etc. I thought that for the given requirement, mapping the documents to and from a tabular db was excessive.
-- For the purposes of this exercise, I placed much of the code in the Api project however the ingestion service, contracts and the adapters would be moved out to other packages.
+- For the purposes of this exercise, I placed much of the code in the Api project however the ingestion service, contracts and the infrastructure adapters would be moved out to other packages.
+- I am not happy with how the ingestor service works; it retrieves all the source and their cast information data before returning/persisting.
+With more time I would change it so that it did these one at a time.
 - I kept unit tests to a minimum and mainly focussed on integration tests.
 - It was/is always difficult to get the balance right between 'just enough' and 'too much' and I was unsure how deep to go with this.
+- Finally, and most importantly, feedback/suggestions are always welcome. :-)